Dnyaneshwariwagh/Image-Gallery/README.md

 ## usage

-Open the gallery and click on any image to view it in a larger modal.
+  -Open the gallery and click on any image to view it in a larger modal.

-Use the next (❯) and previous (❮) buttons in the modal to navigate between images.
+  -Use the next (❯) and previous (❮) buttons in the modal to navigate between images.

-Click on the close icon (✖) or outside the modal to close the enlarged view.
+  -Click on the close icon (✖) or outside the modal to close the enlarged view.

 ## Acknowledgements